-As of December 31, 2013 and 2012, the carrying value of the Company's cash and cash equivalents approximated their fair value and consisted primarily of foreign and U.S. government securities and bank deposits.
-Other financial assets and liabilities, including restricted cash, accounts receivable, accounts payable, accrued expenses and deferred merchant bookings are carried at cost which also approximates their fair value because of the short-term nature of these items.
+As of December 31, 2014 and 2013, the Company's cash consisted of bank deposits and cash held in investment accounts.
+Other financial assets and liabilities, including restricted cash, accounts receivable, accounts payable, accrued expenses and deferred merchant bookings are carried at cost which approximates their fair value because of the short-term nature of these items.
 See Note 4 for information on the carrying value of investments and Note 11 for the estimated fair value of the Company's Senior Convertible Notes.